SungJJinKang/stl_vector_erase_multiple/README.md

 Move Assignment opeartor is called 279 times!!!!
 Everytime erase a item, Items after that item is moved a position.
 If you have not well designed move assignment opeartor, This reallocation will be disaster.
 ( You can use linked list, But It's not good for cache friendly )
+( You can do [swap and pop_back](https://github.com/SungJJinKang/vector_swap_popback), But You can't use this If you want to retain ordering )

 This repository is made for solving this problem.